Long term effects of genital warts for women

 In terms of long-term health effects of HPV for women, certain HPV strains (unrelated to genital warts) are associated with Cervical Intraepithelial Neoplasia (CIN), also known as cervical dysplasia (abnormal cell growth on your cervix).
 Unchecked and untreated it can progress, possibly to cancer; or, it can heal on its own.
 The more severe the dysplasia, the more likely it is to progress to cancer.
 Mild dysplasia may resolve on its own, without any treatment.
 (For more information on dysplasia, read What is dysplasia?.)
 There are effective treatments for CIN and cervical cancer.
 Women with suspected condyloma should be thoroughly evaluated, which includes viewing the cervix through a special microscope known as a colposcope.
 All women should also get Pap smears (which check for cervical dysplasia) at least every three years, within three years of the onset of sexual activity or when they turn 21, whichever comes first.

 With your future partner, the two of you may decide you are comfortable with a mutual decision not to use condoms.
 Before forgoing safer sex precautions, you can ask each other; Am I willing to treat warts if I get them?
 Will transmitting the warts to my partner be a strain on our relationship?
 While you're at it, why not also consider getting tested together for other sexually transmitted infections (STIs)?

 For more information, talk with the health care provider who gives you your test results.
-If you are a Columbia student you may call x4-2284 or log into Open Communicator to make an appointment.
-You can also try the American Social Health Association (ASHA) HPV and Cervical Cancer Prevention Resource Center's toll-free hotline at 1.800.227.8922 for information on diagnosis, treatment, prevention, emotional support, and referrals.
+You can also try the American Sexual Health Association (ASHA) HPV and Cervical Cancer Prevention Resource Center toll-free hotline at 1.800.227.8922 for information on diagnosis, treatment, prevention, emotional support, and referrals.